 While my previous research has been focused on technical aspects of security, in late 2013 I began to turn my focus to cognitive psychology, education, and how those things apply to the challenges faced by security practitioners and the people teaching them.
 My hope is that I can use this research to positively impact how security analysts are trained, how security tools are developed, and how investigations are conducted.
 In 2021, I defended my doctoral dissertation “The Analyst Mindset: A Cognitive Skills Assessment of Digital Forensic Practitioners” at Baylor University.
 I continue to perform research in this area.

-Coming from rural western Kentucky there wasn’t a lot of opportunity related to technology when I was younger.
-I’m the proud son of a sewing machine operator and a trucker and I come from a family where very few graduated high school, and college was unheard of.
-We were dirt poor, but I was fortunate enough to have strong christian parents that cared about me, along with a few teachers who wanted me to be successful.
-Because of that, I’m passionate about education and my faith.
-Without a lot of both I might have been a drop out, ended up struggling to make ends meet, and living paycheck to paycheck as well.
+There weren’t a lot of opportunities related to technology when I was coming of age in west Kentucky.
+I’m the proud son of a sewing machine operator and a trucker and I came from a family where very few graduated high school, and college was unheard of.
+We were dirt poor, but I was fortunate enough to have a few teachers who were positive influences and wanted me to be successful.
+Because of that, I’m passionate about education and public schools.

 Because I come from a background of limited means, I try to do what I can to humbly inspire others who might find themselves in a similar situation.
-This is why I write about my experiences, share my story, and share my faith with those who will listen.
+This is why I write about my experiences and share my story with those who will listen.

-Personally, I enjoy watching Kentucky basketball and perfecting my craft as a BBQ Pit Master (which some might say is my true passion).
+Personally, I enjoy watching Kentucky basketball, woodworking, cooking, and perfecting my craft as a BBQ pitmaster.
 I also love to read and enjoy learning about the history of the southern United States.
-I also try to fish when I can.